Lock Your Computer Screen

 - Make sure you have to enter a strong password to start up or wake-up your computer.

 - Disable auto-login.
-You shouldn't be able to start up or wake up your computer without entering a password.
+You shouldn't be able to start up or wake up your computer or other devices without entering a password.
 If you can, auto-login may be on.

 - FOR MOBILE DEVICES:

 - Set your device to require a strong password/PIN to start up or resume activity, and to automatically lock when not in use--but still don't store anything you're not willing to lose.

-- Some devices can be set to be erased remotely, or to erase themselves if the password/PIN is entered incorrectly a certain number of times.
+- Some devices can be set to be erased remotely, or to erase themselves if the password/PIN is entered incorrectly too many times.
 Consider turning these on to protect information in the case of theft or loss.